thouston26/RaffleFinalProject/README.txt

-1. Users starts program
+Users starts program
-2. User enters all the customer info
+User enters all the customer info
-3. Click when done entering the names of raffle
-4. Click a button that allows the user to begin the shuffle Display the winner of the raffle
+User clicks enter and name is put into box
+User can then choose to enter more names
+User then clicks the All Contestants entered button
+On the new window clik run
+Result of the winner will be displayed on the screen